Buying The Freehold: Planned Reform Of Leasehold Enfranchisement26th Jul 2018

 Extending your lease or buying the freehold?
 Want to change the management company at your block?
 Worried about service charges?

-Contact residential leasehold solicitor Nick Leedham for expert legal advice.
+Contact residential leasehold solicitor Nick Leedham at the Bournemouth office for expert legal advice.